 Kinds of Excursions

-Of the two different kinds of excursions you'll find, we recommend that you choose one that lasts at least an hour and a half and takes you to the second bridge on the Bosphorus.
+Of the two different kinds of boat rides on the Bosphorus, we recommend that you choose one that lasts at least an hour and a half and takes you to the second bridge on the Bosphorus.

-When you arrive at the second bridge you can see the Rumeli Hisar Fort, a castle built in the mid 16th century, to prevent the Bizantine fleet from crossing the strait.
+When you arrive at the second bridge you can see the Rumeli Hisar Fort, a castle built in the mid-16th century, to prevent the Byzantine fleet from crossing the strait.

-Whichever cruise you choose, if you want to get a good seat we recommend that you get to the boat at least 15 minutes before it is due to depart.
+Whichever cruise on the Bosphorus you choose, if you want to get a good seat we recommend that you get to the boat at least 15 minutes before it's due to depart.

 Where to book the cruise?

-If you don't want to waste any time in booking your cruise, you can do so directly on civitatis.com:
+If you don't want to waste any time booking your cruise on the Bosphorus, you can do so directly on civitatis.com: